ImperialCollegeLondon/EvoSim/src/evosim/simulation.rst

 .. testcode:: simple_simulation

-    simulation.run()
+    allocated_fleet = simulation();

 That's it!
-This simulation has no outputs (none were specified).
-So the allocation was computed and immediately lost...
-That's not so useful.
-So let's try and add an output function.
-We will use ``stats`` which prints simple statistics to file, and create one that prints out the unallocated vehicles:
+This simulation has no outputs (none were specified) outside of the allocated fleet returned by the allocator algorithm.
+So let's try and print something to the standard out (the screen).
+We will use ``stats`` which prints simple statistics and create function that prints out the unallocated vehicles:

 .. testcode:: simulation_with_output